austonj/BenchRestClient/README.md

 *1. Scan how may JSON response pages there are.*
 *2. Parse the response in reverse: From the bottom of the last response page, to the top of the first response page.*
-*This way both parsing and daily balance flows in an ascending order.
-Considering the size of the data and the complexity of the assignment, I didn't feel I had enough justification to implement this idea.
+*This way both transaction parsing and aggregating the daily balance flows in ascending order.
+However, considering the size of the data and the complexity of the assignment, I didn't feel I had enough justification to implement this idea.
 I did think about the detail implementations of this cache though, feel free to ask me if you're interested.*

 --------------------------------------------------------------------------------------
 ## Limitations